simul/simul.github.io/tutorials/precipitation/index.md

 Precipitation
 ====================
 Precipitation can be attached to any cloud keyframe and it will produce precipitation based on cloud position and thickness (if desired).
+Snow or rain can be created with multiple customisable parameters.

 * [**Tutorial**](tutorials.html)                                                        - Learn how to create a rain and snow in your scene.

 * [**Variables**](variables.html)                                                       - Details of all the different variables for precipitation.